 Simple, Secure Transactions

-Payments through Soundwise are processed securely, just like any other retailer through web and mobile devices.
+Payments through Soundwise are processed securely, just like any other retailer through desktop and mobile devices.
 Their payment processor is Stripe, one of the most well-known payment solutions for online transactions.
 Enough said.

 Listeners will immediately receive their purchase on their account via web or mobile app.
 They can also speed up or fast forward content and seamlessly pick up where they left off from one device to another.
 Customers also can listen online or download their purchase and listen offline.

 If a listener wants to leave a comment, a review, or appreciation, they can do so for everyone to see.
 This is like an Amazon review, with two caveats: the content creator can respond to listener’s comments!